The content treadmill

 The portfolio approach

-We recommend clients think of content like an investment portfolio.
+I recommend clients think about content like an investment portfolio.
 The target mix:

 - 70% compounding pieces — your long-term traffic generators.
 Invest the most time and quality here.

-- 20% topical pieces — industry commentary, trend analysis, opinion posts.
+- 20% timely pieces — industry commentary, trend analysis, opinion pieces.
 These build brand voice and attract social engagement.

 - 10% experimental — new formats, unusual angles, creative risks.
 Some will fail.
 That's the point.